tubearchivist/tubearchivist/CONTRIBUTING.md

 All documentation is intended to represent the state of the [latest](https://github.com/tubearchivist/tubearchivist/releases/latest) release.

 - If your PR with code changes also requires changes to documentation *.md files here in this repo, create a separate PR for that, so it can be merged separately at release.
-- You can make the PR directly against the *master* branch.
 - If your PR requires changes on the [tubearchivist/docs](https://github.com/tubearchivist/docs), make the PR over there.
 - Prepare your documentation updates at the same time as the code changes, so people testing your PR can consult the prepared docs if needed.